GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ## Basket

 The basket view contains the list of items the shopper has added to their basket that they wish to purchase.
-From here the shopper has to select a delivery method of their choice, if they do not select anything, the default 3.50 shipping is selected.
-The shoper can also change the quantity of items in their basket before checking out or remove items completely if they feel the price is adding up too much.
-The user has to then decide to proceed to checkout or continue shopping and can go add some more items to the basket.
+From here the shopper must select a delivery method of their choice, if they do not select anything, the default 3.50 shipping is selected.
+The shopper can also change the quantity of items in their basket before checking out or remove items completely if they feel the price is adding up too much.
+The user must then decide to proceed to checkout or continue shopping and can go add some more items to the basket.

 ![image](https://user-images.githubusercontent.com/72948843/206769635-407094bc-1489-43e1-aa34-7aa217720708.png)